 Scientists of the level 2 sort are a bit more out there.
-They may possess a science skill at a level 3 effectiveness, or multiple scientific skills of level 2 prowess.
+They may possess a science talent at a level 3 effectiveness, or multiple scientific talents of level 2 prowess.
 This individual may or may not have problems dealing with other people, but they are generally consumed by their work in some capacity or another - and are always expanding their knowledge further... or cashing in by consulting for various characters.

 Level 3 scientists are highly sought out.
 These people often have various level 2 sciences to back up a primary, level 3 pursuit.
 They are veritable founts of scientific knowledge, and are typically considered the world expert in one area or another.
-This kind of contact easily fits the mold of a 'mad scientist' (as do certain doctors), and may be on the bleeding edge (or beyond) of global knowledge in their area of expertise.
+This kind of contact easily fits the mold of a 'mad scientist,' as do certain doctors, and may be on the bleeding edge (or beyond) of global knowledge in their area of expertise.

 Trivia: a trivial contact is not as, well, trivial as they may at first sound.
 This individual is similar to an expert or a scientist, but has knowledge that is a bit less... marketable.
-It's easy to make a living as the world's greatest botanist, but a bit less so when you're the undisputed master of all things Pokémon ™, whether in their trading card, animated series or video game forms.
+It's easy to make a living as the world's greatest botanist, but a bit less so when you're the undisputed master of all things Pokémon ™, whether in their trading card, animated series, or video game forms.